CIRCL/pe32-cert-dump/README.md

 # CIRCL PE32 certificate dump utility

 ## Description
-A tool to dump (and parse) an embedded certificate of a windows binary
+A tool to dump (and parse) an embedded certificate of a windows binary on platforms other than Windows.

 ## Requirements
 * pedump (http://pedump.me/ - gem install pedump)